Alexander Meyrick Broadley: Early life

-Broadley was the son of the Rev. Alexander Broadley, vicar of Bradpole, in Dorset, England, and Frances Jane, daughter of Thomas Meyrick of Pembroke.
+Broadley was the son of the Rev. Alexander Broadley, vicar of Bradpole, in Dorset, and his wife Frances Jane, daughter of Thomas Meyrick of Pembroke.

+He was educated at Lord Weymouth's Grammar School, Warminster, and Marlborough Grammar School.

 He entered Lincoln's Inn as a law student in 1866 and after taking the examination to enter the Indian Civil Service, went in 1869 to India, where he became Assistant Magistrate and Collector of Patna, Bengal.
 In 1872 he conducted a survey of the ruins of the Nálanda monasteries at Burgàon, and formed a magnificent collection of sculptures from the region, going on to establish a museum for the collection.
 The colonial administrator and explorer Sir Harry H. Johnston noted that Broadley was "very orthodox on account of his father" and "was led into rude interruptions of any speech which traversed the belief that the Earth was only six or seven thousand years old".

 In 1871 Broadley delivered a public lecture English Legislation for India.
 He also put forward the view that imprisonment for civil debts should be abolished.

 In 1872 he spoke at a large meeting on education in Bengal, where he condemned the educational policy of the Indian Government.
 He was not punished, but later that year he spoke at a public meeting of the Dacca People's Association.
 His remarks on educational policy and on the Criminal Procedure Code, which were reported in newspapers and created angry discussions, were objected to by the Lieutenant-Governor of Bengal, Sir George Campbell and officially denied.
 Broadley applied for leave, which Campbell rejected, demanding an explanation.